etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 Once the process is done, the **Dependency Management** window is opened and all the installed dependencies are shown.

-### Rules for Adding Dependencies Based on Version
+#### Dependency Version Handling Rules

-#### 1. **If the dependency version is greater than the installed version**:
+1. **If the dependency version is greater than the installed version:**:

-- **No installed dependency (module) and no record in `Dependency Management`:**
+    - No installed module and no record in `Dependency Management`window: New dependency record added.
-    - A new dependency is added in `Dependency Management`.

-- **No installed dependency (module), but a record in `Dependency Management` exists:**
+    - No installed module but record exists in `Dependency Management`window: Update the existing record version.
-    - The existing record in `Dependency Management` is updated to reflect the latest version of the dependency.

-- **Dependency installed (module) and a record exists in `Dependency Management`:**
+    - Installed module and the dependency record exists in `Dependency Management`window: Update the existing record version.
-    - In `Dependency Management` the dependency version is updated.

-- **Installed dependency (module) but no record in `Dependency Management` (local dependency):**
-    - A error message is displayed:
-        - **Message:** "The module ... is installed in the system, but there is no declared dependency record.
-Running this process will add the dependency, which may cause loss of functionality or loss of customizations in the module already installed."
-    - The local dependency is deleted, and a new record is added in `Dependency Management` with the correct version.
+    - Installed module but no dependency record exists in `Dependency Management`window: The local dependency is deleted, and a new record is added in `Dependency Management`.

-#### 2. **If the dependency version is less than the installed version:**
+2. **If the dependency version is less than the installed version:**

-- An error message is shown:
-    - **Message:** "It is not possible to install the dependency ..., in ... version because it is already installed in a later version and could affect existing functionalities.
-If you want to install it anyway, you should downgrade this dependency to version ... from the Dependency Management window."
-- The process is disabled to prevent further actions, ensuring that no incompatible versions are installed.
+    - Display error and disable the process, preventing installation of an older version to avoid compatibility issues.
 This approach ensures that dependencies are handled properly, maintaining compatibility and minimizing the risk of functionality loss.
+In case you need to install the dependency version anyway, you must downgrade the version from the `Dependency Management` window with the [change version](#change-version) button.

 ### Update Packages

 This button is used to execute the Update Packages process which updates the list of available packages with the latest information.

 ## Dependency Management

-In the `Application` > `Etendo Dependencies Management` > `Dependency Management` window, the user can find all the dependencies installed in the previous step.
+:material-menu: `Application` > `Etendo Dependencies Management` > `Dependency Management`

+Logged as System Administrator role, in the `Dependency Management` window, the user can find all the dependencies installed in the previous step.

 ![](../../../../assets/developer-guide/etendo-classic/bundles/platform/dependency-manager/dependencymanager3.png)